madhujammm/Telco-Customer-Churn-Prediction/README.md

-Here's a complete, professional, and step-by-step **`README.md`** file for your **Telco Customer Churn Prediction** project.
-This version is tailored for a GitHub repository and covers all aspects: project description, setup, data processing, training, evaluation, and deployment.

----

 # 📊 Telco Customer Churn Prediction

 This project predicts whether a customer will **churn** (i.e., leave the company) based on their demographic, service usage, and account data using **machine learning models (Random Forest, Decision Tree)**.